J0NTrollston/ADC-and-DAC-Design/ADC_Design/README.md

 ![Priority_Encoder_2-bit_combinational_logic](README_IMAGES/Priority_Encoder_2-bit_combinational_logic.png)

 Given the design of the Priority Encoder, we will next use this design alongside the Flash ADC resistive ladder and Op-Amps to create the hardware schematic.
 Included will be supplemental discrete components such as coupling capacitors and a voltage regulator.

+To determine what the max sampling rate will be, we need to determine the critical path of our schematic.
+As seen in the next section, we can determine the max propagation delay.
+The longest path for a signal will go through the LM438N and with slew rate of 0.3V/us for a max change from 0V to 5V we would see a 16us delay.

+Next we look at the combinational logic which for the critical path goes through the 74LS04, 74LS08 and 74LS32.
+The LS04 has a max delay of 15ns, LS08 has a max delay of 18ns and the LS32 has a max delay of 15ns.

+Finally, with the bistable latch we can expect a max delay for the 74LS75 to be 30ns.

+Since the LM358 is a general op-amp we can't expect the propagation delay to be efficient so most of the time waiting for the signal to stabilize can be at the op-amp.
+Nevertheless, our critical path gives us a max propagation delay of 16us + 15ns + 18ns + 15 + 30ns = 16.078us for a max sampling rate close to 62kHz.

 ### Hardware schematic
 <!-- can be left for PCB Schematic !>> -->